Symbolic files/directories and gitignore

 Using isync

 Isync is a command-line utility used for synchronising (downloading) remote and local mailboxes.
 Isync can be used as part of a tool-chain to be able to retrieve, store and send mail all from the command line.
-Content Benefits Installation Setting up isync IMAP setup Local & Remote storage setup Setting up the channels to synchronise Global/Local Channel Configurations Grouping channels Multiple Email’s TIP: How to find out remote IMAP folder names TIP: Documentation References Benefits The benefits of using isync combined with neomutt(a command-line mail client) over just neomutt is that isync stores a local cache, so when offline, you can still view your emails.
+Benefits Installation Setting up isync IMAP setup Local & Remote storage setup Setting up the channels to synchronise Global/Local Channel Configurations Grouping channels Multiple Email’s TIP: How to find out remote IMAP folder names TIP: Documentation References Benefits The benefits of using isync combined with neomutt(a command-line mail client) over just neomutt is that isync stores a local cache, so when offline, you can still view your emails.

 Read more →